 Instructions

-- Precook vegetables: Peel the potatoes and cut them into cubes.
-Bring a large pot of water to a boil, add some salt and cook the potatoes for about 5 minutes.
+- Precook the vegetables: Peel the potatoes and cut them into cubes.
+Bring a large pot of water to a boil, add some salt, and cook the potatoes for about 5 minutes.
 In the meantime, divide the broccoli head into florets and chop the stem into cubes.
 Add to the potatoes and cook everything for another 5 minutes.
-Drain well and place the vegetables into a casserole dish of about 32x23 cm/ 12x9 inches.
+Drain well and place the vegetables into the casserole dish.2 lbs potatoes/ 900 g + 2 lbs broccoli/ 900 g + salt

 - Sauce: Warm the vegetable stock in a small pot, remove from the heat and whisk in the cream cheese until completely melted.
 In a small bowl, mix the milk and the flour until smooth, add it to the vegetable stock-cream cheese mixture and bring everything to a boil while stirring all the time.
-Remove from the heat, add the chives, salt, pepper, and curry powder to taste.
+Remove from the heat, add the chives, salt, pepper, and curry powder to taste.1¾ cups vegetable stock/ 400 ml + ⅔ cup low-fat cream cheese/ 150 g +½ cup low-fat milk/ 125 ml + 2 tablespoons all-purpose flour + 1 tablespoon finely chopped chives + ¼ teaspoon fine sea salt + ⅛ teaspoon ground black pepper + ½ teaspoon curry powder

-- Bake: Pour the sauce over the vegetables, sprinkle the casserole with the grated cheese, and bake for about 20 minutes until bubbling and golden.
+- Bake casserole: Pour the sauce over the vegetables, sprinkle the casserole with the grated cheese, and bake for about 20 minutes until bubbling and golden.1 cup low-fat grated cheese/ 130 g

 Notes

 - Stems included.
-Or use only broccoli stems if you have to have some leftover.
+If you have leftover broccoli stems, use only the stems.
 Or use frozen broccoli.

 - Use full-fat dairy products (cream cheese, cheese) if desired.